CrowdStrike/Cloud-AWS/Container Security/eks-implementation-guide.md

     ```
    $ FALCON_IMAGE_URI=123456789123.dkr.ecr.eu-west-1.amazonaws.com/falcon-sensor:latest
    ```
    - Note that the URI suffix `:latest` is a container image tag.
-Repository usually contains multiple image version, and tags are used to distinguish between versions.
-This must be added to the end of the `repositoryUri`.
+Container repositories usually contain multiple image versions, and tags are used to distinguish between versions.
+A container image tag must be added to the end of the `repositoryUri`.

  - Obtain the falcon-sensor container tarball.
  - Note that the prompts will require the input of the API key and secret that were obtained in the pre-requisites